 A rehearsal process that allows 29 hours of collaborative interaction between the writers, creative team and a company of actors, culminating in a read and sing through of the material.

 An intense developmental process that immerses writing teams in a three-week collaboration with a creative team and company of actors.
 The Lab provides writers with the time, space and support to take risks and test out significant changes.
 The process also includes one or more presentations to gather feedback and fuel further work.

 First Draft: Raise Your Voice is designed to introduce and nurture new musical theatre writers from traditionally marginalized populations.
 Across an 18-month cycle the program will shepherd writing teams representing an intentionally targeted community from a simple concept on a page through the completed draft of a show.
 Each year submissions will be open to a different targeted group.
 Our 2018-2019 cycle solicited submissions from teams of womxn, gender non-conforming, and non-binary folx.
-We will be announcing our next cycle in early 2019.

 Questions about the program can be directed to Associate Artistic Director Kelsey Thorgalsen at email@example.com.